District of Columbia 1099 Filing Requirements

 A. Yes!
 The District of Columbia requires additional forms to be filed with Forms 1099 based on the filing method.

 - If you file 1099s electronically, you are not required to complete any additional forms.
 TaxBandits is a one-stop solution for e-filing your 1099 with the IRS and the District of Columbia.
 We are here to make e-filing a hassle-free process.
-Just create a FREE account with TaxBandits and e-file your 1099s in just a few clicks.

 - If you paper file, you must send Form WT & 1096 along with Form 1099.